 |Wide vs. Tilt-Shift by Chris Crumley|

 An author can skip months or years of time, ignore the details of a room, create impossibilities, even move backward from the future to the past over the course of their narrative--yet still, they will not lose their audience.
-They can be surreal in the original sense: super-real (not 'unreal'), taking realistic, transferable experiences and combining them in ways that are impossible in reality, but which still make sense in the conceptual world of the mind.
+They can be surreal in the original sense: super-real (not 'unreal'), taking everyday, familiar experiences and combining them in ways that are impossible in reality, but which still make sense in the conceptual world of the mind.
 The whole point of Dali's famous Persistence of Memory is not to confuse us with something nonsensical, but to combine real sensations in a way that we intuitively comprehend even though they are impossible.
 Divorced from our real experiences with clocks and melting, the piece has no meaning--but with that understanding intact, it invites us to think about the qualities and limitations of human sensation as it actually plays out in the physical world, and in the mind.

 This is why, to me, it makes no sense for an author of fiction to entertain this kind of obsession with 'reality'.
 In a story, the author can make us fear a dragon, afraid that it might hurt the hero, despite the fact that no dragon has ever existed.
 To give the dragon a sense of realism does not mean revealing that it was a puppet the whole time, since dragons do not exist, but writing it so that it makes sense in the context of the story and serves the fictional narrative.